 We encourage parishioners to inform us of news items on issues of peace and justice.

-Eureka Street has this article on our politicians response to non-violent actions in Australia to address the climate change emergency, drawing a comparison to the civil rights movement in the US.
+Eureka Street has this article on the response by our politicians to non-violent actions in Australia to address the climate change emergency, drawing a comparison to the civil rights movement in the US.

 The Ignation Solidarity Network has a blog post of the speech given by a student at (Aloysius) Gonzaga College in Washington DC at the Global Climate Strike on 20 September in the US.
-Here, students at Monte Sant’ Angelo Mercy College and St Leo’s, who joined in our Action for the Climate Emergency Forum (see the Events page) were equally passionate, committed and articulate in their speeches for this cause.
+Here, students from Monte Sant’ Angelo Mercy College, and from St Leo’s Catholic College, who joined in our Action for the Climate Emergency Forum (see the Events page) were equally passionate, committed and articulate in their speeches for this cause.

 On September 4 2019, as this article in Crux reports, Cardinal Joseph Tobin in the US joined in a non-violent action against immigration detention, carried out by 400 Catholics, saying: